Welcoming the Audit Scanner

 Yet policies evolve over time; new ones are deployed, and existing ones are updated.
 This can mean that resources that are inside the cluster are no longer compliant.
 A resource that was compliant some weeks ago, today may not be valid since the introduction of a new policy.

-Now with the new Audit Scanner, Kubewarden provides continous verification on
+Now with the new Audit Scanner, Kubewarden provides continuous verification on

 the compliance of cluster resources.
 The new Audit Scanner module is called via a